JRockstroh/Catalog-of-dynamical-and-control-system-models/README.md

 - templates for the creation of new models
 - a classification system for model related attributes to classify the models in their metadata file

-For further information reach out to CKnoll from the TU Dresden."# Catalog-of-dynamical-and-control-systems"
+For further information reach out to CKnoll from the TU Dresden.